Bullseye (1980 American game show): Main game

 Two contestants competed, one a returning champion who had initial control of the game.
 The gameboard consisted of three circular windows arranged in an upside-down triangle.
 Eight different categories were available per game, four in each of the top two windows, while the bottom window displayed numbers from one to five as well as a bullseye.

-The windows were covered up and spun to randomize the contents, and the contestant in control hit a button on his/her podium to freeze and reveal them.
+The windows were covered up and spun to randomize the contents, and the contestant in control hit a button (with a target decorated on it) on his/her podium to freeze and reveal them.
 Each top window displayed a category and a dollar amount from $50 to $200 in increments of $50, and the bottom window indicated the number of questions in a "contract" that had to be completed in order to claim any money.
 After choosing a category/value pair, the contestant answered one question at a time; each correct response added the value to a pot.
 The bullseye represented an open-ended contract, which allowed a contestant to continue answering questions as long as he/she desired and stop after any correct response.
 If a contestant missed a question at any point, the opponent was given a chance to take control of the contract with a right answer; if a bullseye had been spun, the opponent could then either end the contract or take more questions.
 If both contestants missed the same question, whether on a bullseye or not, it was thrown out and control reverted to the contestant who had originally tried to answer it.
 Once a contract was completed or ended, the contestant who did so could choose to bank the money in the pot and give up control of the next spin to the opponent, or leave the money in the pot and spin again.